 Laleli Camii: (left) gallery; (right) sadirvan

-Laleli Kulliye included a medrese and a hammam which no longer exist; the institution most likely could rely on the revenue produced by a nearby han; it was named after a fountain and nowadays is better known as Tashan because of its white stones (tas); it is small, but pretty with many shops selling clothing to Russian tourists.
+Laleli Kulliye included a medrese and a hammam which no longer exist; the institution most likely could rely on the revenue produced by a nearby han; it was named after a fountain and nowadays is better known as Tashan because of its white stones (tas); it is small, but pretty with many shops.

 Sultan Mustafa III built at Uskudar a mosque in memory of his mother; however because at Uskudar there were already two kulliye named after a Valide Sultan (Queen Mother), this building is known as Ayasma Camii because it was located near an ayasma (a spring regarded as sacred by Orthodox Greeks).
 The design of the dome is very similar to that of Nuruosmaniye.